kabume/2DSSH/README.md

 # SSH_2D
-Bandgap and Hamiltonian of two-dimensional Su-Schrieffer-Heeger model with open boundary condition and periodic boundary condition.
+Bandgap and Hamiltonian(NN hopping and NNN hopping) of two-dimensional Su-Schrieffer-Heeger model with open boundary condition and periodic boundary condition.